Technikradio/C3FOCSite/README.md

 # C3FOCSite
 This is the repository for the C3FOC web site.
-Follow @c3foc on twitter for upcomming news.
+Follow @c3foc on twitter for upcoming news.
 The website is written for and using python3.
 Using python2.x may work but is untested and unintended.

 ## required python packages